 Power BI challenges in handling large data volume

 For all data sources used in the Power BI service, the following considerations and limitations apply.
-These are the challenges and limitations specific to the data handling and storage:
+These are the limitations and challenges of Power BI specific to the data handling and storage:

 - Dataset size limit – there is a 1 GB limit for each dataset in the Power BI service.